 On-the-day entries will be available, unless the event has sold out prior.
 On-the-day entries will incur a $10 administration fee in addition to your Entry Fee, and must be performed no later than 6:00am on event morning.
 On-the-day entries do not count towards club or individual points scores.

-Please note that last season saw all 8 events sell out prior to event day so we recommend entering online as soon as you can to be sure of running your favourite locations.
+Please note that all 8 events usually sell out prior to event day so we recommend entering online as soon as you can to be sure of running your favourite locations.

 All information about entry transfers can be found here.
-While we want to be accommodating, with eight events to organise, and about 500-700 entrants at each, requests for transfers by other methods or after the cut-off date will not be actioned.
+While we want to be accommodating, with eight events to organise, and about 500-700 entrants at each, requests for transfers by other methods or after the cut-off date will not be able to be actioned.

 If you can no longer attend, you may be able to transfer your entry to another runner or event in the series.
 Instructions can be found here.